microsoft/AdaptiveCards/specs/AdaptiveCardsXamarinSpec.md

 To be able to release the previously mentioned nuget packages build definitions must be created.
 The current system we use (Azure Deployment Pipelines) for building the other packages allow us to build Xamarin.Android and Xamarin.iOS packages.

-Android and iOS build artifacts are required to perform the build process, they can be generated
+Android and iOS build artifacts are required to perform the build process, for Android aar files are needed while iOS require a framework file to perform the bindings.

 #### Pre-requisites